- If your Windows 11 PC is not responding to clicks, look for problems with the mouse itself.

 - Once done, execute the following command to run the SFC scan:

-Corrupt system files are often found to cause issues including the Windows 11 not responding to clicks problem.
+Corrupt system files are often found to cause issues, including the Windows 11 not responding to clicks problem.
 In this case, running the DISM (Deployment Image Servicing and Management) tool and SFC (System File Checker) scan would help replace the corrupt files.

-Besides, find out what to do if you can’t click anything in Windows 10, if you have a PC running the previous iteration.
+Besides, find out what to do if you can’t click anything in Windows 10 if you have a PC running the previous iteration.

-Tell us which fix worked for you in the comments section below.
+Please tell us which fix worked for you in the comments section below.